"At its core, the CRA is a civil rights bill."

 Paulina Gonzalez-Brito, Executive Director of the California Reinvestment Coalition, testified before the U.S. House Financial Services Subcommittee on Oversight and Investigations.
 Please be sure to check out her written testimony here, and her oral testimony is available here.
 To watch the webcast of the full hearing click here.

-Please watch this video by digital media outlet NowThis of last week’s CRA hearing to see Paulina actively defend CRA.
+Video by digital media outlet NowThis of Paulina actively defend CRA.

 CRA In The News